 Package G (Dulles Airport Station Screen Wall) contract was awarded to W.M.
 Schlosser Company on August 15, 2018 and the kick-off meeting was held on August 22, 2018.
-The contractor has made his first schedule submission and MWAA has provided comments.
 The 90% design submitted on November 1, 2018 has been reviewed and comments have been returned to the contractor.
 The comment resolution meeting was held on December 5, 2018.
-The 100% design submittal was made on January 17, 2019 and is under review.
+Comments on the 100% design submittal were forwarded to the contractor on February 21, 2019 and a comment resolution meeting was held.
+The design package was submitted to the Authority Having Jurisdiction on March 26, 2019.

 The pre-construction meeting with HGS, LLC for Package P (Stormwater Management Ponds) was held on June 14, 2018, and the substantial completion date is June 12, 2021.
 This contract includes two years of maintenance.
 HGS submitted their baseline schedule on October 5, 2018 which was accepted with comments.
 The design permit package was submitted to the Department of Environmental Quality (DEQ) and returned with comments.
 The schedule for performing the work has been submitted and MWAA advises that it will be accepted with comments.
-The design of the ponds is at the 65% level of completion.
+There are three pond packages.
+The first has reached the 100% level of completion and the second has reached the 65% level of completion.
+Comments on both submittals were sent to the contractor on March 28, 2019.
+The 65% design for the third package is expected at the end of April 2019.